nalivayev/florentine-abbot/docs/en/naming.md

 ---

 > **Tips:**
-- Try applying the instructions to a few files; this will give you more understanding than just reading the recommendations.
+- try applying the instructions to a few files; this will give you more understanding than just reading the recommendations.
-- If you're ready, study the full naming system in Part 1: working with file versions, automation, and professional storage structure.
+- if you're ready, study the full naming rules in Part 1: working with file versions, automation, and professional storage structure.

 ---

 ## Part 1.
-File Naming System
+File Naming Rules

-This guide describes a file naming system for photographs in a digital archive.
-The system is designed to ensure uniqueness, readability, logical sorting, and long-term preservation in accordance with FADGI (Federal Agencies Digital Guidelines Initiative) recommendations.
+This guide describes file naming rules for photographs in a digital archive.
+The rules are designed to ensure uniqueness, readability, logical sorting, and long-term preservation in accordance with FADGI (Federal Agencies Digital Guidelines Initiative) recommendations.
 It is suitable for images of any origin: digitized paper photographs (both black-and-white and color), as well as digital photographs.

 File name format: `YYYY.MM.DD.HH.NN.SS.X.GGG.SSS.NNNN.tiff`, where:
 - Used for all file versions (RAW, master copy, derivatives) with suffixes (e.g., `.RAW.tiff`, `.MSR.tiff`).